CIA torture drama The Report is a sobering, well-crafted procedural: Review

 When then-U.S. Secretary of Defense Donald Rumsfeld was asked about weapons of mass destruction at a news briefing in 2002, he gave a rambling answer about known knowns, known unknowns, and “unknown unknowns — the ones we don’t know we don’t know.”

-It was the kind of perfectly Orwellian doublespeak that characterized so many moments surrounding the War on Terror, and a specter Daniel Jones (Adam Driver) comes up against over and over again in The Report, writer-director Scott Z. Burns’ debut drama that premiered Saturday night at Sundance — a sobering, supremely well-crafted procedural in the vein of Spotlight and The Post that seems designed to induce anger and catharsis in equal measure.
+It was the kind of perfectly Orwellian doublespeak that characterized so many moments surrounding the War on Terror, and a specter that Daniel J. Jones (Adam Driver) comes up against over and over again in The Report, screenwriter Scott Z. Burns’ directorial debut — a sobering, supremely well-crafted procedural in the vein of Spotlight and The Post that seems designed to induce anger and catharsis in equal measure.

-Even as the narrative time-jumps across several points between 2002 and 2013, Burns resists sexing up his storyline with quick edits or glamour shots; most of the movie’s action takes place in chintz-sofa’d Senate offices and windowless, halogen-lit basements, though he is unflinching in his depictions of the “techniques”— stress positions, waterboarding, mock burial — that certain members of the C.I.A. were convinced, against all past and current evidence, would lead to unique, actionable intelligence.
+Even as the narrative time-jumps across several points between 2002 and 2013, Burns resists sexing up his storyline with quick edits or glamour shots; most of the movie’s action takes place in chintz-sofa’d Senate offices and windowless, halogen-lit basements.
+Though he is also unflinching in his depictions of the “techniques” — stress positions, waterboarding, mock burial — that certain members of the C.I.A. were convinced, against all past and current evidence, would lead to unique, actionable intelligence.

-It’s outrageous and outraging — and essentially all, of course, true.
+It’s outrageous and outraging — as it should be.
 Some bits, inevitably, can feel a dry or arcane, but it helps that so many familiar faces are there to tell them, including Jon Hamm as Obama’s put-upon chief of staff; Maura Tierney, Jennifer Morrison, and Michael C. Hall as staunch C.I.A. loyalists; and Matthew Rhys as a New York Times reporter who knows what he doesn’t know.

 Anyone with a general recollection of the last five years’ headlines or access to Wikipedia will know how this story ends, but what Burns and Driver do together is compel their audience — or try, at least; approximately half of America still reportedly supports enhanced interrogations — to remember recent history so that maybe, we’re not doomed to repeat it.
 A–